 - One of their coolest features is that they are not just US-based.
 While they serve a ton of airports in the US, they also have membership airports in Canada, Australia, and Europe with more being added every year.

 - They are an email alert service only at this time so there is no Next Vacay login where you can search for deals.
 Instead, all you do is sit back and wait for them to find cheap flights and send them to you.
-If you’re a member you will have a Next Vacay login where you can manage your account, billing details, etc..
+If you’re a member you will have a Next Vacay login for your account where you can manage your airports, billing details, etc..

 - Finally, I don’t want you to just take my word for it, be sure to check out Next Vacay ratings on the 3rd party site Trustpilot.
 They make sure to verify each and every review to make sure that they’re coming from genuine customers.